dyanikoglu/source-sdk-bullet-physics/README.md

 ## Known Issues
 - Save/Load functionality doesn't work, and mostly crashes the game.
 You should disable physics restore functionality on save/load module of Source SDK 2013 to fix this issue.
-- Small objects with very high speed (Thrown grenades for example) may pass through from landscape mesh.
+- Small objects with very high speed (Thrown grenades for example) may pass through landscape mesh.
 Also, big objects with very high speed may have a tunnelling effect while colliding with landscape meshes.
-That's mostly an issue with Bullet's messed up convex mesh collision algorithm, and it's not likely to be solved because of core part of the physics engine being abondoned on development.
+That's mostly an issue with Bullet's messed up convex mesh collision algorithm, and it's not likely to be solved because of core part of the physics engine being abandoned on development.
 - Impact damage is not implemented.
 Because of Bullet's lack of a proper callback system for hit/impact/collision events, it requires huge amount of effort while using multithreaded modules of Bullet.
 - Physics impact sounds are broken, again, it will probably require huge amount of effort to be fixed.
 - The implementation is highly experimental, it's not recommended to use it with production purposes.